tsatria03/CookyCraze/docks/readme.txt

 A card game where you bet an item of your choice and try to reach 21 without going over.

 You can bet money, cookies, auto cookies, manual cookies, or baking speed.
+When betting money, you enter the amount as a dollar value.
+Type 1 to bet $1.00, 0.50 to bet 50 cents, and so on.
+All other items are entered as whole numbers.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.